BigLadDylan/spotipaper/README.md

 It connects to spotify's api through `spotipy` and as a result reveals my api token.

-Contains a lot of AI code so i could see how easy it was to i

-mplement, turns out pretty easy...
+Contains a lot of AI code so i could see how easy it was to implement, turns out pretty easy...
 WIll update this repo with instructions on how you could set it up when I have some time.

 For now, be jealous.